Climate Change Threats to Coastal and Low-lying Places

 • In Mumbai, their coasts eroded when slum dwellers and developers paved their protective mangroves.

-Rich countries are also facing the same threats risking their impressive structures lining the beaches and coasts which are becoming more vulnerable to storm surges and flooding.
-In New York alone 72 thousand buildings worth US$129 billion are in a flood zone area.
+Rich countries are also facing the same threats, risking their impressive structures lining the beaches and coasts, which are becoming more vulnerable to storm surges and flooding.
+In New York alone, 72 thousand buildings worth US$129 billion are in a flood zone area.

-The article mentions how hurricane Sandy, an extreme weather event can halt a city that never sleeps.
+The article mentions how Hurricane Sandy, an extreme weather event, can halt a city that never sleeps.
 It left severe damages in New Jersey and New York to the tune of US$65

-billion and flooded its streets, tunnels, and subways the article says.
+billion and flooded its streets, tunnels, and subways, the article says.

 Climate adaptation is the way to go

 Then there is the case of softer infrastructure.
-According to the article, Kate Orff a landscape architect thinks that building barriers and walls are just a one-dimensional approach to a multi-dimensional problem.
-Another way to protect the coasts from erosion is to construct a string of offshore breakwaters, aside from reducing erosion it can also protect sea life.
+According to the article, Kate Orff, a landscape architect, thinks that building barriers and walls is just a one-dimensional approach to a multi-dimensional problem.

 In reading The Economist’s article, one cannot help but admire the amazing climate adaptation strategies that cities are doing, be informed of news and events on the changing climate as the world experiences it, and most of all, have a glimpse of what the future holds.

-PHOTO CREDIT: Earth’s Energy Budget Diagram by NASA – https://web.archive.org/web/20140421050855/http://science-edu.larc.nasa.gov/energy_budget/ quoting Loeb et al., J. Clim 2009 & Trenberth et al, BAMS 2009, Public Domain, Link
+PHOTO CREDIT: Earth’s Energy Budget Diagram by NASA – https://web.archive.org/web/20140421050855/http://science-edu.larc.nasa.gov/energy_budget/ quoting Loeb et al., J. Clim 2009 & Trenberth et al. BAMS 2009, Public Domain, Link

 Comments are closed.